tomitrescak/luis/src/examples/catalogue/README.md

 yarn luis --init
 ```

 Then we optimised our tsconfig.json.
 The most important bit is to disable `esModuleInterop` and enable `synteticDefaultImports`.
-It's a good attempt but does not work very well.
+The Typescript's interop is a good attempt but does not work very well.

 ```json
 {